ptrooms/P1Meter/README.md

 ===========================================

 This project brings control using the ESP8266 NodeMCU 12E board to the Home.
-The project aims control throught MQTT as a central control module for
+The project aims control through MQTT as a central control module for
 - Thermostat state and Heating control
 - measure/reading serial 115K2 serial connected P1 electricity status
 - Measuring Pulsed Watermeter